Haaweatea Holly Bryson (MA)

 INDIGENOUS COMMUNITIES.
 Supporting communities in the resurgence of their rites of passage and healing protocols (within Aboriginal, Māori and Hawaiian contexts).
 One project she coordinated within a community was named "Australias most successful indigenous program" in The Australian Paper (2014), and selected as a case study across 14 countries for the decade ahead at The World Parks Congress (2014 - 2024).
 Haaweatea is a moderator for the Indigenous Relationships Circle for The International Adventure Therapy Network.

 VETERANS WITH PTSD.
-Facilitating week-long retreats focused on post-traumatic growth and reintegration with women combat veterans since 2009 (CenterPoint Retreats - Veterans Path).
+Facilitating week-long retreats for the past decade focused on post-traumatic growth and reintegration with women combat veterans (CenterPoint Retreats).

 AT RISK YOUTH.
 With youth and families in prison and post-release (Colorado, USA and Australia), addiction centres, youth centres, and outpatient youth groups post hospitalisation for suicide.